US Navy says Iran seized Marshall Islands-flagged oil tanker

 The Navy’s Mideast-based 5th Fleet identified the vessel as the Advantage Sweet.
 Satellite tracking data for the vessel from MarineTraffic.com showed it in the Gulf of Oman just north of Oman’s capital, Muscat, on Thursday afternoon.
 It had just come from Kuwait and listed its destination as Houston, Texas.

+The 5th Fleet said the Iranian seizure was at least the fifth commercial vessel taken by Tehran in the last two years.

+“Iran’s continued harassment of vessels and interference with navigational rights in regional waters are a threat to maritime security and the global economy,” it added.

-The vessel’s owners could not be immediately reached for comment.
+The vessel’s manager, a Turkish firm, did not immediately respond to a request for comment.
 Iran did not immediately acknowledge the seizure and Iran’s mission to the United Nations did not immediately respond to a request for comment.

 Thursday’s seizure by Iran was the latest in a string of hijackings and explosions to roil a region that includes the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all traded oil passes.